jtleek/genomicspapers/README.md

-The Leek group guide to genomics papers (WARNING: WORK IN PROGRESS!!!!)
+The Leek group guide to genomics papers
 ==============

 When I was a student, my advisor [John Storey](http://www.genomine.org/) made a list of papers for me to read on nights and weekends.
 That list was incredibly helpful for a couple of reasons.